OzannAkyol/STM32F4-REAL-TIME-AUDIO-PROCESSING/README.md

 # STM32F4-REAL-TIME-AUDIO-PROCESSING
-This project demonstrates audio signal processing using an STM32 microcontroller, INMP44 microphone, and CS43L22 DAC for audio playback.
-The system converts PDM (Pulse Density Modulation) signals from the microphone into PCM (Pulse Code Modulation) format, processes the signal, and then plays the audio through headphones.
+This project showcases real-time audio signal processing using an STM32 microcontroller, INMP44 microphone, and CS43L22 DAC for audio playback.
+Audio data is processed with an ARM DSP library FIR low-pass filter and then played back through headphones.

 ## Overview